eavichay/oculusx/README.md

 import { watch } from 'oculusx';

 const appData = {
-    // empty state at first
+    // empty state at first, but it can be a fully populated object };
-};

 watch(appData)